 First, there is a free plan that limits the use of the camera, notifications, and encryption.
 In addition to restricting online video storage, you will not be able to embed the camera on social networking sites.

 Next is the 1-Day cloud plan for only $3.99 per month.
 With this, you’ll be able to import up to one hour of video coverage that you can share with up to four private users.
 With the 1-day plan, you can store up to one day of video coverage on the Ivideon cloud.

 Third, the 7-Day cloud plan for $9.99 per month provides the option to record two hours of video coverage, share with up to eight users privately, and store up to seven days of video in the cloud.

 Finally, the 30-Day cloud plan goes for $19.99 per month.
 It gives you the freedom to share four hours of video with up to sixteen private users and use the cloud to host up to 30 days of video coverage.

 Compatible Devices and Pricing Comparison

 Wi-Fi cameras should provide homeowners with an affordable means of securing their home.
 Oco seems to have followed this trend.
-The camera offers a good value vs the resolution and included features.
+The camera offers a good value when looking at features like the camera's resolution and included features.
 This is compared to veterans on the market such as the Nest Dropcam Pro which is available for $199 and iON The Home that is sold at $179.99.